-In addition, a compartment seeking recognition should submit to the Veterinary Authority a baseline animal health report indicating the presence or absence of listed diseases for the animal species of interest to the compartment according to Article 1.2.3.
+In addition, a compartment seeking recognition should submit to the Veterinary Authority a baseline animal health report indicating the presence or absence of listed diseases for the animal species of interest to the compartment in accordance with Article 1.2.3.
 This report should be regularly updated to reflect the current animal health situation of the compartment.